-The Giant Rock Scorpion (Hadogenes troglodytes), is the longest scorpion in Southern Africa attaining a length of 130mm to 150mm in length.
+The Giant Rock Scorpion (Hadogenes troglodytes), is the longest scorpion in Southern Africa attaining a length of 130mm to 150mm.
 Males have longer tails than females and attaining a length of 190mm.
-Found on rocky ridges and outcrops where stye shelter in cracks of rocks or where 2 rock form a narrow crack.
+Found on rocky ridges and outcrops where they shelter in cracks of rocks or where 2 rock form a narrow crack.
 Flat in profile.

-Stings from this large sized, weekly species are rare.
-A typical sting from this species results in class 1 symptoms.
-No medical intervention is required.
+Relying on primary defensive behaviour, stings from this large sized, weakly species are very rare.
+This species is very reluctant to sting.
+A sting typically results in class 1 symptoms.

 Note that this information is for educational purposes only.
 This information focuses upon the scorpion and does not take into consideration additional factors that influence symptoms severity.
 If you are in doubt whatsoever, then contact a helpine for medical advice.